 The Lathrop House

-The Lathrop House, located at 5416 Main Street is open Sundays April through early November from 1:00 – 4:00 PM.
+The Lathrop House, located at 5416 Main Street is open Sundays starting April 19, 2020 through November 15, 2020 from 1:00 – 4:00 PM.
 We are also open for tours by student and adult groups at other times by special arrangement.

 There is no admission charged to visit the Lathrop House, the Historical Village or the Heritage Center Museum during regular open hours.
 We do accept free will donations at the door.